-d.
-Resources: For more information, your MFT office has research and resources, or you can consult the Joint Labor Management Teachers Environmental Health and Safety Committee referred to in Section 12.2.1 above.

-- 12.1.4 Notification Process for Major Work Site Construction: To ensure that major renovation and major repair work is being conducted safely and without significant disruption to education and the health and well being of children and staff, representatives from Facilities and/or the project manager from the construction company shall inform staff through the site leadership team and building steward at least two weeks prior to the onset of the work.
-Regular, relevant updates from construction meetings may be shared with staff through: written communication, and/or direct reports to the staff as needed. - 12.1.5 Non-retaliation: No teacher shall be discharged or in any way discriminated against because such teacher has filed a complaint or followed any procedures pursuant to the Minnesota Right-to-Know statute or Section 12.2.4 of this article. - 12.1.6 Complaints Regarding Work Conditions: As environmental health, safety or ADA-related issues arise at the site, staff will use the following procedures to resolve the issue.
-It is the goal of this process to resolve issues related to health and safety. - Step 1: Inform the principal and head engineer of concerns in writing. - Step 2: If the matter is unresolved, the teacher and/or the principal are encouraged to submit a written report to the Office of Environmental Health and Safety and copy an MFT Business Agent at the same time.
+- d.
+Resources: For more information, your MFT office has research and resources, or you can consult the Joint Labor Management Teachers Environmental Health and Safety Committee referred to in Section 12.2.1 above. - 12.1.5 Notification Process for Major Work Site Construction: To ensure that anticipated major renovation and major repair work is being conducted safely and without significant disruption to education and the health and well being of children and staff, representatives from Facilities and/or the project manager from the construction company shall inform staff through the site leadership team and building steward at least two weeks prior to the onset of the work.
+Regular, timely, and relevant updates from construction meetings will be shared with all MFT site staff through: written communication, and/or direct reports to all MFT site staff, especially when fumes or air particles are produced. - 12.1.6 Non-retaliation: No teacher shall be discharged or in any way discriminated against because such teacher has filed a complaint or followed any procedures pursuant to the Minnesota Right-to-Know statute or Section 12.1.7 of this article. - 12.1.7 Complaints Regarding Work Conditions: As environmental health, safety or ADA-related issues arise at the site, staff will use the following procedures to resolve the issue.
+The goal of this process is to resolve issues related to health and safety. - Step 1: Inform the principal and head engineer or senior custodian of concerns in writing. - Step 2: If the matter is unresolved, the teacher and/or the principal are encouraged to submit a written report to the Office of Environmental Health and Safety and copy an MFT Business Agent at the same time.
 If the unresolved issue is such that the teacher reasonably believes it presents an imminent danger of death or serious harm to the teacher, the teacher must immediately report the danger to the principal or designee and make arrangements to ensure the safety of any children in that teacher's care.
 The teacher may leave the area of danger and/or the facility as needed. - Step 3: Any issue that arises under this section that needs further resolution shall be referred to the Associate Superintendent for the school or site for problem-solving.
+The Associate Superintendent or site administration will acknowledge receipt of the issue in a timely manner and will provide ongoing timely communication on a resolution or problem-solving.

-12.1.7 Reporting a Work Injury:
+12.1.8 Reporting a Work Injury/Illness: